Math+ would like to thank all the sponsors who generously support our outreach programming.

 The focus of the CMS is very much on the future - a future in which we will more aggressively reach out to and form new partnerships with the users of mathematics in business, governments and universities, educators in the school and college systems as well as other mathematical associations; and in doing so, share experiences, work on collaborative projects and generally enhance the perception and strengthen the profile of mathematics in Canada.

-From their website: Founded in 1992, the Fields Institute was initially located at the University of Waterloo.
+Founded in 1992, the Fields Institute was initially located at the University of Waterloo.
 Since 1995, it has occupied a building designed and constructed for Institute activities on the campus of the University of Toronto.
 Our mission is to enhance mathematical activity in Canada by bringing together mathematicians from Canada and abroad, and by promoting contact and collaboration between professional mathematicians and the increasing numbers of users of mathematics.
 Thus the Institute supports research in pure and applied mathematics, statistics and computer science, as well as collaboration between mathematicians and those applying mathematics in areas such as engineering, the physical and biological sciences, medicine, economics and finance, telecommunications and information systems.
 The Fields Institute environment is designed to support and enhance all of these activities.
 Office space is provided for as many as 66 visitors; a supportive staff enables program participants to devote most of their energies to research; and full access to the excellent mathematics collection at the University of Toronto is provided.

 Capital One is a credit card company striving to make a difference.
-This year they received our sincere thanks for their generous sponsorship of our Girls in STEM program.
+This year they received our sincere thanks for their generous sponsorship of our Girls in STEM conference held each May.
 On the day of the event a group of highly-respected women from the financial industry lent their time and expertise to run a workshop for the girls, help with overall organization of the event and provided panel speakers for our round-table discussion.
 They also provided lunch for all 100+ participants in the event.
 Their assistance helped to make the event a success.

-From their website: The Centre for Community Partnerships was founded to develop, with community organizations, partnerships that are defined, sustainable and action-oriented for students on all three University of Toronto campuses.
+The Centre for Community Partnerships was founded to develop, with community organizations, partnerships that are defined, sustainable and action-oriented for students on all three University of Toronto campuses.
 These partnerships have a dual aim to build educational capacity within communities of the GTA and Peel regions, and to enhance and broaden student learning.
 Through the establishment of academic and co-curricular service opportunities, students enhance their learning of the social, cultural, ethical, and political dimensions of civic life.

-From their website: The Council of Educators of Toronto (CET) is 12 member network comprised of representatives from: five colleges, four universities, two school boards and United Way Toronto's Community of Practice on Youth Educational Attainment Partnerships.
+The Council of Educators of Toronto (CET) is 12 member network comprised of representatives from: five colleges, four universities, two school boards and United Way Toronto's Community of Practice on Youth Educational Attainment Partnerships.
 The CET aims to foster collaboration across access and outreach programs across each institution to enhance access to post-secondary education.